Quality/Patient Safety Goal:

 Goal & Summary

 The serious harm index is a combination measure generated from the sum of all serious harm events that occur in patient care.
 Examples of serious harm events include medication errors, central line infections, catheter-associated urinary infections, falls, unplanned extubations, ventilator-associated pneumonia, pressure injuries, surgical site infections and blood clots.
-We are committed to eliminating any events of serious harm at Akron Children’s Hospital.
+We are committed to eliminating any events of serious harm at Akron Children’s.

 Why is this important?